Westport News: History

 More than a dozen local newspapers were published in the West Coast in the 20th century, but the Westport News, Hokitika Guardian, and Greymouth Star were the only ones still operating in the 21st.
 The News published as a daily until 6 July 1961, when it was closed by its Christchurch owners.
 The Lucas family of Nelson, owners of the Nelson Evening Mail, immediately bought the paper and continued printing the next day.
 The printing of the paper now took place in Nelson, with copy wired from Westport by teleprinter and the papers flown from Nelson.
 Golden Coast Airways was formed to enable this, flying a twin-engined Aero Commander to Westport each weekday; the plane appearing over the main street told people the News was on its way.
 This arrangement continued until 1978, even while Westport was temporarily isolated by the 1968 Inangahua earthquake.

 Following the earthquake the BNZ vacated their building on Wakefield Street.
-Later the Westport News bought it, and still operates for there.
-In 1978 Colin Warren, who had started at the News as a journalist in 1966, purchased the paper with his wife Mary from the Lucas family.
+Later the Westport News bought it, and still operates from there.
+In 1978 Colin Warren, who had started at the News as a journalist in 1966, with his wife Mary purchased the paper from the Lucas family.
 He continued as owner, and later "editor-at-large", for nearly 40 years.
 Warren moved the printing of the paper back to Westport, initially on a sheet-fed printer, then reel-fed, to the current multi-unit press with colour printing.
 In August 2017 chief reporter Lee Scanlon and her husband Kevin purchased the paper from the Warrens.
 Scanlon, who prefers the title "chief reporter" to editor, had been at the News for over 40 years.

-The News also operated local Coast-wide radio station Coast FM from 1995 until around 2012, when the station was sold to a different owner.
+The News also founded and operated a local Coast-wide radio station (Fifeshire FM Westport) in partnership with Nelson's Fifeshire FM in 1995.
+The station was forced to cut its ties with Nelson, rebranded as Coast FM in 1999, and was sold to a different local owner in 2012.